 Therefore, if the seller bids then a reserve has been placed on the property selling — thus the auction would have to be a “with reserve” auction, and not a “without reserve” auction.

 What does state law say about the seller bidding?
 First, almost all state law says that if the seller may only bid at a “with reserve” type auction.
-Secondly, that if the seller wants to reserve the right to bid, that such must be disclosed to the other bidders.
-Third, that if the seller bids without such disclosure, that the high bidder on property on which the seller bid can take the property at the last good faith bid prior to the seller bidding or voiding the sale altogether.
+Secondly, that if the seller wants to reserve the right to bid, that such must be disclosed to save oneself from the high bidder taking such property at the last good faith bid prior to the seller bidding or voiding the sale altogether.